namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 ## Why redesign?
 Why now?

 The first Namesake app launched in 2021.
 In those four years, Namesake has supported over 1,000 youth and adults in Massachusetts, and helped connect folks to over $45,000 in financial assistance through our partnership with the [Massachusetts Transgender Political Coalition](https://www.masstpc.org/).
-But we want to do even more.
+Now we want to do even more.

 Our existing web app was created using Bubble, a low-code app platform.
 Early on, Bubble  helped Namesake build quickly for Massachusetts, but now, Bubble has become a barrier.
 Writing our own code comes with many benefits: